a student and teacher go over his work

 a personalised approach

-The Home Study Club provides a safe, quiet and calm space for students to complete homework or home study tasks under the guidance and support of teaching staff.
+The Study Hub provides a safe, quiet and calm space for students to complete homework or home study tasks under the guidance and support of teaching staff.
 It is also a great opportunity to build relationships, develop good work habits and a positive attitude towards learning.
-The Home Study Club runs on Tuesday and Thursday nights and is free.
+The Study Hub runs on Tuesday, Wednesday and Thursday nights and is free.
 Students are tutored by pre-serviced teachers from leading universities across Melbourne, as well as staff from our Learning Areas.

 right